codacy/docs/docs/faq/general/which-software-technologies-does-codacy-support.md

 description: Codacy runs on every modern browser supporting HTML5 and CSS3.
 ---

-[//]: # (TODO rename page once complete.
-Suggestion: Which software platforms and standards does Codacy support?)

-# Which software platforms does Codacy support?
+# Which software technologies does Codacy support?

 ## Supported version control systems and Git providers